armengot/covidplot/README.md

 ## What is the tag of my country?
 The source data is downloaded from [covid.ourworldindata.org](https://covid.ourworldindata.org/data/owid-covid-data.csv) in a csv file.
-After the first run of the script you can access an look for the specific tag, some countries need quotes.
+After the first run of the script you can access and look for the specific tag, some countries need quotes.
 ```
 $ ./covidplot.py "United States"
 ```